Xiraeth/odin-CV/README.md

-# The Odin Project - CV
+# The Odin Project - CV Application

-CV Application using React
+CV application on "The Odin Project" built with React